 The Picture Style Menu now also includes 6 pre-set combinations of colour tone, colour saturation, sharpness and contrast by way of;

-For me, these are all changes that can be made to a RAW image in Photoshop during the processing and just add another set of choices when taking the actual picture.
-I loved the fact that the original EOS 1D MKII didn’t have the “mode” dial that the 20D and many other DSLR’s have (Sports, Landscape and Portrait etc).
-All this has done is put those features back onto a professional DSLR.
+For me, these are all changes that can be made to a RAW image in Photoshop during the processing.
+They just add another set of choices when taking the actual picture.
+I loved the fact that the original EOS 1D MKII didn't have the "mode" dial that the 20D and many other DSLR's have.
+Features such as Sports, Landscape and Portrait etc. All this has done is put those features back onto a professional DSLR.

-I may appear cynical here, and I love the nice people at Canon and most of the SLR’s that they have ever released, but I can’t help thinking that these upgrades are simply marketing ploys to beat off the ever encroaching Nikon camp!
+I may appear cynical here, and I love the nice people at Canon and most of the SLR's that they have ever released.
+However, I can't help thinking that these upgrades are simply marketing ploys to beat off the ever encroaching Nikon camp!

-It may not be enough for the mighty Canon to encourage a spending spree for this camera, and it may not yet be enough to make people like myself to upgrade from the 1D MKII, but for someone just entering the Pro DSLR market, I would say the extra features are probably worth the extra cost.
+It may not be enough for the mighty Canon to encourage a spending spree for this camera.
+Likewise, it may not yet be enough to make people like myself to upgrade from the 1D MKII.
+For someone just entering the Pro DSLR market though, I would say the extra features are probably worth the extra cost.
 Bear in mind though that this release will certainly reduce the list price of the 1D MKII?!?